Friday (franchise): Television

 An animated series titled Friday: The Animated Series aired on MTV2 in 2007.

-Just like the original films setting, the series takes place in a modern South Central Los Angeles and follows the life of Craig Jones, his family, his best friend Smokey and the dilemmas they come across while living in a run-down, crime-ridden neighborhood.
+Just like the original films' setting, the series takes place in a modern South Central Los Angeles.
 Most of the characters from the films are in the series, but they are not voiced by their respective actors.
 However, they are voiced by veteran voice actors.
 Ice Cube, who played Craig Jones in the films, served as the series' executive producer.
 Khary Payton served as Jones' voice actor.

-Image Entertainment released the complete series on DVD in Region 1 on December 8, 2009.
+Image Entertainment released The Complete Series on DVD in Region 1 on December 8, 2009.